material-shell/material-shell/README.md

 The system panel is the main component of the left side of the interface.
 It consists of:

 -   **Workspace list and switcher**: This component lists all the workspaces available and the currently selected one.
 It allows us to navigate to a specific workspace by clicking on its icon.
--   **System tray**: This component lists all the information about the system, e.g. network status, bluetooth connectivity, volume, battery, and notification icons.
+-   **System tray**: This component lists all the information about the system, e.g. network status, Bluetooth connectivity, volume, battery, and notification icons.

 #### Workspace panel